ShineyDev/pretty/docs/reference/glossary.rst

         When this environment variable is unset, only the default pretty theme is used.

-        You can find the meanings of the theme keys in the following mapping.
+        The theme can contain the following keys.

         .. describe:: ast_comment_sgr